 Step 1: Choose a host on which to terminate the tunnel

 The first step to set up SSH tunnel access for your database is to choose the host that will be used to terminate the tunnel.
 The tunnel can be terminated on either the database host itself, or on a separate host (the tunnel server).

 Terminating on the database has the advantage of simplicity.
-There is one less host involved, so there are no additonal machines and their associated costs.
-The disadvantage is that your database server may be on a protected network which does not have direct access from the Internet.
+There is one fewer host involved, so there are no additional machines and their associated costs.
+The disadvantage is that your database server may be on a protected network that does not have direct access from the Internet.